May 30, 2022

 Automated contact drafting technologies became popular in the 1990s where most law firms used drafting software based on pre-coded questionnaires to auto-generate standardised contracts.
 These tools were hard-coded if-then logic trees used to increase efficiency and prevent users from making mistakes.
 Such technologies are still in use today as they are both easy, cheap and efficient.
 While they started as simple solutions for lawyers, they are now offered in more sophisticated versions that are so well-designed, intuitive and client-centric that they can be used by anyone.
 Like our contract drafter solution, which automates the contract creation process for modern businesses.

-Compared to the dream of fully-automated document creation powered by AI, such tools are inflexible and difficult to customise.
-They are made for very standardised documents and not for the more idiosyncratic projects or areas where the law changes often.
+Compared to the dream of fully-automated document creation powered by AI, such tools are inflexible and difficult to customize.
+They are made for very standardized documents and not for the more idiosyncratic projects or areas where the law changes often.
 To meet those criteria, you need machine learning software that is able to draft contracts and chose the right clauses from across multiple contracts to approximate a single standard document.

 To prepare yourself for this technology, you need to harness your data and apply a modern contract lifecycle management software.
 As concluded in the research paper mentioned above, such software must be trained on good legal writing.
 And to identify the good legal writing, you must have a clear idea of the performance of your contracts.